snonux/foo.zone/notes/career-guide-and-soft-skills.md

 ## No drama

 Avoid drama at work.
-Where are humans there is drama.
-You can decide where to spent your energy in.
+Where there are humans, there is drama.
+You can decide where to spend your energy in.
 But don't avoid conflict.
 Conflict is healthy in any kind of relationship.
 Be tactful and state your opinion.
 The goal is to find the best solution to the problem.

 Don't worry about other people what they do and don't do.
 You only worry about you.
 Shut up and get your own things done.
 But you could help to inspire a not working colleague.

 * During an argument, take the opponent's position and see how your opinion changes.
-* If you they to convince someone else it's an argument.
-Of you try to find the best solution it is a good resolution.
+* If you try to convince someone else it's an argument.
+If you try to find the best solution it is a good resolution.
 * If someone is hurting the team let the manager know but phrase it nicely.
 * How to get rid of a never ending talking person?
 Set up focus hours officially where you don't want to be interrupted.
 Present as if it is your defect that you get interrupted easily.
 * TOXIC PEOPLE: AVOID THEM.
 RUN.
 * Boss likes if you get shit done without getting asked all the time about things and also without drama.

 You have to learn how to work in a team.
 Be honest but tactful.
-It's not too be the loudest but about selling your ideas.
+It's not to be the loudest but about selling your ideas.
 Don't argue otherwise you won't sell anything.
 Be persuasive by finding the common ground.
 Or lead the colleagues to your idea and don't sell it upfront.
 Communicate clearly.

 # Personal brand